 Okay, so you don't spar, you don't compete, and you don't break boards.
 What do you do?

 Our classes are designed to promote healthy movement and exercise -- we stress a balance between the physical, intellectual, and philosophical aspects of a traditional martial art.
 Classes usually consist of a warm-up period, followed by repetitions of hard and soft techniques and by kata repetition.
 Kata are series of movements and techniques, completed in a specific sequence.
 When karatedo was originally practiced in Okinawa, kata were the primary means of training.
 In Karatedo Doshinkan, we continue this tradition.
 In addition, we use controlled partner training to practice applying the techniques we learn.

-Oh, yeah... we also train as often as we can in beautiful locations (Agate Beach, OR).
+We also train as often as we can in beautiful locations (Tittling, Germany).

 Will this type of training teach me self-defense?